jpperret/python-planner/README.md

 |   rows_per_day    | How many lines to have in each day.
 The size of each day is based of the padding variables and the page size. |

 ## TODO
-- If final row of mini calendar is all next month then drop row
 - Add Holidays
 - Toggle buttons for rows?